 Reduced Wait Times

 Every second that a company can reduce from its average customer service call saves money and makes customers happy.
-IVAs can manage common and mundane challenges without the need for a live agent.
-They can also collect vital customer information – an account number, a personal identification number, or a basic description of their problem – and have it ready for the agent to optimize the interaction.
+Intelligent virtual agent can manage common and mundane challenges without the need for a live agent.
+It can also collect vital customer information – an account number, a personal identification number, or a basic description of their problem – and have it ready for the agent to optimize the interaction.
 This stops the agent from spending time asking this information and lets them get directly to servicing the customer.

 Around the Clock Service